Shopify/checkout-sheet-kit-android/samples/README.md

-This project demonstrates how to use the [Mobile Buy SDK](https://github.com/Shopify/mobile-buy-sdk-android) in conjunction with the `Shopify Checkout Sheet Kit` library.
+This project demonstrates how to use the [Mobile Buy SDK](https://github.com/Shopify/mobile-buy-sdk-android) in conjunction with the `Shopify Checkout Sheet Kit Compose` library.

-### SimpleAppIntegration
+### SimpleCheckout

-This project demonstrates how to use the `Shopify Checkout Sheet Kit` library with a custom built Storefront GraphQL API client.
+This project demonstrates how to use the `Shopify Checkout Sheet Kit` library with an [Apollo](https://www.apollographql.com/docs/kotlin) based Storefront GraphQL API client.